Cryptocurrencies gaining traction among S'poreans: Study

 Many cryptocurrency operators do not have a physical presence in any specific country, and with the trading carried out digitally, it would be difficult to trace and verify the authenticity of the operator and their schemes.

-The Straits Times reported in March that cryptocurrency exchange platform Torque, run by Singaporean businessman Bernard Ong, had collapsed after it reported that over US$300 million (S$406 million) had allegedly been misappropriated.
+The Straits Times reported in March that cryptocurrency exchange platform Torque, run by Singaporean businessman Bernard Ong, had collapsed after it reported that more than US$300 million (S$406 million) had allegedly been misappropriated.

 About 3,500 of its 17,700 users across 120 countries are Singaporeans or investors based here.